sapori-saperi

 Day 3: Sunday

 Today we explore two nearby towns in the Metauro Valley.
-At Mercatello sul Metauro Beatrice Cantucci guides us around her tiny town packed with Renaissance art and architecture.
-It's also home to a tombolo group, women who make bobbin lace.
+First we stop at Sant’Angelo in Vado to visit the archaeological site of a noble Roman villa with important mosaics.
+Then to Mercatello sul Metauro where our guide shows around his tiny town packed with Renaissance art and architecture.
+Lunch cooked by a husband and wife team in what was originally a convent atop a hill.
+Mercatello is also home to a tombolo group, women who make bobbin lace.
 They invite you to their workshop and encourage you to have a go with the bobbins.
-Meanwhile the men of the Academia del Padlot (Academy of the wine ladle) are preparing our lunch.
-After lunch we stop at Sant’Angelo in Vado to visit the archaeological site of a noble Roman villa with important mosaics.
 Dinner at Mulino Divino and a tour of the water mill by the enthusiastic Nicolas who is learning the craft of milling.

 Accommodation: Locanda Le Querce | Meals: Breakfast, Lunch, Dinner